 - Remove the water source.

-cautions to limit your exposure and others to mold...you may want to wear an N-95 respirator which is available at most hardware stores (consult with your physician to see if you can wear a respirator.
+- Take cautions to limit your exposure and others to mold.
+You may want to wear an N-95 respirator which is available at most hardware stores.
+Consult with your physician to see if you can wear a respirator, as some medical conditions will prevent it.
 Other personal protective equipment that is recommended is non-vented goggles and gloves.